 Reading Pane

-A description on how to use all these techniques can be found here.
+A description on how to use all these techniques can be found in the guide: Enlarge font in Reading Pane.

-In Outlook 2010 an option has been added in Outlook itself to directly modify the Navigation Pane font type and size.
-To do this;
+Only Outlook 2010 has an option to directly modify the Navigation Pane font type and size:

 Changing the font of the Navigation Pane from within Outlook 2010.